 To ensure cleanliness, Camp has implemented the following sanitation procedures:

-•Common use, high-touch areas cleaned regularly
+•Common use, high-touch areas cleaned multiple times daily

 •All program equipment cleaned after each user

 To allow social distancing, Camp has modified weekend programming in the following ways:

 •One family per cabin

 •Families will sign up for activities and play separately

 •Mealtimes will have the option of distanced, dine-in service OR grab n’ go

-To ensure a fun and safe weekend, we ask that families and staff adhere to the following guidelines.
+To ensure a fun and safe weekend, we ask that families and staff adhere to the following guidelines: